tgbnhy/k-paths-clustering/README.md

 ```

 ## Datasets
-We use the map-matched dataset, it covers the road network, and trajectory data composed of integer ids.
+We use the map-matched dataset, and trajectory data composed of integer ids.
+Since they have a size above the standard of Github, we store it in Google Drive, and you can find the dataset from:
 https://sites.google.com/site/shengwangcs/torch

 Download the trajectory dataset from the above link, and put the dataset into "data_porto" or "data_tdrive".
+(The road network graph datasets are already there.)

 ## Paper